SirBramble/The-Macruwu/README.md

 The Macropad for all! (well, at least, if you can understand the Clusterfuck posted here) The Firmware is based on the Arduino Pico Core by earlephilhower https://github.com/earlephilhower/arduino-pico.

+**This is only a brief overview** The full documentation and instructions can be found in the "Documentation"-folder.

 ## Components used

 I went with the RP2040 based board from seeed studio.
-It has a fast chip, offers integrated USB support and is only about 6$.
+It has a fast chip, offers integrated USB support and is only about 6€.
 However, it has limited GPIO pins.
 So if you want to build your own, I would recommend using I/O Expanders or something similar.
 A nother option would be to use a raspberry Pi with a RP2040.
 This Board beaks out most of the RP2040 Pins and has Options for Wifi.

 In order to try out different Keyswitches and keep the Macruwu modular, I decided to use hotswap sockets.
 They arent to expensive, if you order them for Aliexpress (about 1\$/10psc).
 But beware, when soldering.
 If youre Borad Manufacturer decides to give you the shit coating on your Pads, prepare for heavy flux use.

 For the I/O Expanders I used the PCA9555 from NXP.
 They conviniantly dont need a lot of setup and are automatically set to INPUT_PULLUP.
 The detailed Adressing sceme and co can be found in the Datasheet.
 But, as per usual nowadays, the I/O expanders are sold out.
 So you might want to look for them somewhere else, or find a suitable replacement.
 But if you can find them, I can recommend the NXP Expanders.
-They need minimal to no Software Setup and I haven’t had a dead one so far.
+They need minimal to no Software Setup and I haven't had a dead one so far.

 The level shifter (TXU0104PWR) is a cheap option I got from Mouser.
 It has 4 Chanels it can shift and is enough for the two 5V I²C Lines ans the Neopixel line.